microsoft/FluidFramework/samples/hosts/README.md

 ```

 A mime type is also provided with the request to distinguish the type of object.
 The most common thing you'll receive
-is a Prague component.
+is a Fluid component.
 Components implement the attach interface which allow them to participate in the web component
 model.
 But a document could also return different mime types like static images, videos, etc...

 The host can then switch on the mime type and act accordingly.
 In the case of the component we attach our host